What’s this course all about?

 - Strategies, tips, activities, games, and exercises to make the most of lexical teaching and learning.

-How many hours a week do I have to dedicate to this Being a Lexical Teacher online course?
+How many hours a week do I have to dedicate to this online course?

 Any online course demands some different timing and organization from each participant.
 So, it’s up to you to get yourself organized and make time to read the materials sent by email, complete the tasks, take part in the online discussions, attend the online lessons.
 We estimate that you should spend 4-5 hours per module for this course, giving around 20 hours for the whole course.